-The DeKalb County Forest Preserve District is moving from a blended to a discretely reported unit of DeKalb County in accordance with GASB Statement No 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34.
+The DeKalb County Forest Preserve District is a component unit of DeKalb County.
 Therefore, the financial information of this unit is also reported in the financial information of DeKalb County in the Comprehensive Annual Financial Report.

 B. Fund Financial Statements